Naval Consolidated Brig, Miramar: History

-It was built in 1989 at a cost of nearly $17 million, was commissioned on July 19, 1989 and accepted its first prisoners on October 31, 1989.
+Naval Consolidated Brig, Miramar, was built in 1989 at a cost of nearly $17 million, was commissioned on July 19, 1989, and accepted its first prisoners on October 31, 1989.

 In March 1996, the United States Department of Justice entered into an agreement with the U.S. Navy and a private jail firm and began to use a section of the brig for illegal immigrants who had been deported for criminal convictions, mostly drug crimes, and had been re-arrested for re-entering the United States.
 The U.S. military allocated cell space to the U.S. Marshals Service so that agency could operate a civilian facility, the Miramar Federal Detention Facility, within the brig.
 The U.S. Department of Justice had begun to target illegal immigrants who had criminal records.
 As a result, jails in the San Diego area became overcrowded.
 Metropolitan Correctional Center, San Diego, had been overcrowded for a long period of time leading up to 1996.

 Within two weeks of the move, on March 29 of that year, prisoners rioted, setting fires inside their housing units.
 The prisoners were upset over a lack of commissary privileges, and a perceived low quality of television service, so they obscured a surveillance camera with a blanket and set fire to mattresses.
 The fire inflicted $500,000 worth of property damage.
 Of 174 prisoners involved, 12 were hospitalized. $1.5 million was spent to care for the injured prisoners.
 Ten Mexican citizens and one Costa Rican citizen received charges of damaging federal government property and conspiracy.
 The civilian prisoners were transferred to civilian facilities.
 During that year the Secretary of the Navy said that Miramar will never again be used to house illegal immigrants, the civilian population sent to Miramar.
 Randy "Duke" Cunningham, a member of the United States House of Representatives who had opposed the housing of illegal immigrants in the facility, said that the move was a "victory for San Diegans" because putting illegal immigrants in the brig placed national security in danger.
 Illegal immigrants who would have been sent to Miramar instead were sent to jails in Imperial County, California, Kern County, California, and Arizona.
-As a result, the parties that handled the transportation received millions of dollars in transportation costs.
+As a result, the parties that handled the transportation received millions of dollars in transportation revenue.

 In 2003, it became the only American military prison to accept women.

 In 2010, the facility was expanded 98000 sqft to accommodate an additional 200 prisoners before February 2011.
 The expansion, designed by Clark Construction and KMD Architects, included 120 cells for men and 80 cells for women.
 The women's housing unit was designed differently from the men's unit.
 The expansion also included a prisoner processing center, a kitchen, a mess hall and multipurpose room, a visitor center, an entrance lobby, classrooms, and conference rooms.
 A separate vocational building was established.
 The total expansion had a cost of $28 million.
 On February 4, 2011, a celebration for the expansion was held with a ribbon-cutting ceremony.